microsoft/project-rome/Project Rome for iOS (preview release)/CDPlatform.md

   : public NSObject
 ```

-A static class to perform global scale commands to CDP.
+A static class to perform global scale commands to the Connected Devices platform.

 ## Summary